What are house blueprints

 Some house blueprints and plans are highly detailed while others are moderately defined.
 In other cases, the documents are a bare minimum.
 This is all determined by the type of architectural house plans that are required for a client.
 Are you developing a custom home design or will you use a set of stock house plans?
 If you opt for a custom home, then your plans will typically have a significant amount of detail; whereas, a stock plan will have far less generally speaking.
-Homebuilders usually find stock plans sufficient, but if they need a custom home to build spec, the builder may sometimes require a bare bones set of blueprints which lack any significant detailing.
+Home builders usually find stock plans sufficient unless they need a custom home to build on spec.
+However, home builders generally only need a bare bones set of home builder plans to construct a home with varying details.

 Depending on the size of the home plans, the amount of pages in a set of house blueprints can be quite a few.
 Try twelve (12) on average, with twenty (20) to thirty (30) sheets or more not being a far stretch of the imagination.
 Each page is generally specific to one aspect of the building and when combined with the other sheets create a complete picture of the building.
 Below are the typical sheets found in the architectural blueprint plan set:

-The second page in a set of house plan blueprints is the aformentioned house site plan sheet.
+The second page in a set of house plan blueprints is the aforementioned house site plan sheet.

 A Footnote About Blueprints